 After analyzing information gathered from data and trends in health from every country in the world, researchers at the Institute for Health Metrics and Evaluation (IMHE) at the University of Washington found that eating a poor diet can be linked to almost 1 in 5 deaths globally.

-Their findings, noted in the most recent Global Burden of Disease study published in The Lancet, determined that a bad diet is second only to smoking as the highest risk factor for early death.
+Their findings, noted in a Global Burden of Disease study published in The Lancet, determined that a bad diet is second only to smoking as the highest risk factor for early death.

-(Other research presented earlier this year noted that obesity has surpassed smoking as the leading cause of preventable death in Americans.)
+(Other research presented after the study was done noted that obesity has surpassed smoking as the leading cause of preventable death in Americans.)

 While most people know that diets consisting of pizza, fried and fast foods, desserts and pop are not good for you, what makes a diet healthy is not as well known.

 The study found that not eating enough whole grains, fruits, nuts and seeds and fish oils were associated with the greatest risk for death.

 There are three well-regarded diets that are based on what people need to eat more of: